Everything you need to know about SIPPs

 - Shares on the stock market, both in the UK and abroad

-- Index funds and exchange-traded funds
+- Index funds and Exchange-Traded Funds (ETFs)

 - Investment trusts